Padre Pio 35-72 (’22-’59)

 friary; Emanuele Brunatto went to Pietrelcina.

-Index librorum prohibitorum "List of the forbidden books"
+Index librorum prohibitorum "List of the forbidden

 In 1926 Emanuele Brunatto wrote a book “Padre Pio da Pietralcina” exposing the